mentalisttraceur/python-compose/README.rst

 Recipes
 -------

-* If you want composing zero functions to be the identity function instead of an error:
+* If you want composing zero functions to be the identity function:

   .. code:: python